List of awards and nominations received by Sidharth Malhotra

 Sidharth Malhotra is an Indian actor who appears in Hindi films.
-He has been featured in Forbes Indias Celebrity 100 list in 2016 and 2018 and been listed in the Times of India's list since 2013.
-Malhotra is the recipient of 22 accolades into his credit.
-He has received the Stardust Award for Breakthrough Performance — Male for Student of the Year and the BIG Star Entertainment Awards for Most Entertaining Actor in a Romantic Film for his performance in the 2014's romantic comedy Hasee Toh Phasee.
+He has been featured in Forbes Indias Celebrity 100 list in 2016 and 2018 and has been listed in the Times of Indias list since 2013.
+Malhotra has received numerous accolades for his work, including the Stardust Award for Breakthrough Performance — Male for Student of the Year and the BIG Star Entertainment Awards for Most Entertaining Actor in a Romantic Film — Male for his performance in the 2014 romantic comedy Hasee Toh Phasee.

-He received two Screen Awards nominations as Best Actor — Popular Choice for Ek Villain and Filmfare Award for Best Male Debut for Student of the Year.
-He won the Powerhouse Performer of the Year at Nickelodeon Kids' Choice Awards for biographical war film Shershaah.
+He has received nominations at the Filmfare Awards, Screen Awards, International Indian Film Academy Awards, Zee Cine Awards, Star Guild Awards, and Times of India Film Awards.
+He won the Powerhouse Performer of the Year at the Nickelodeon Kids' Choice Awards India for his performance in the biographical war film Shershaah.
+He has also received multiple honours at the Hello!
+Hall of Fame Awards, including Popular Choice Actor of the Year for Param Sundari in 2026.